saikrishnamvd/terraform_azure/README.md

 ```

 ### 2. Run Locally
-Start the FastAPI server:
+If you want to run the server locally, Start the FastAPI server:
 ```bash
 uvicorn app.main:app --host 0.0.0.0 --port 8887
 ```
-Access the API documentation at `http://localhost:8887/docs`.
+Access the API documentation at `http://localhost:8887/docs`. and POST endpoint at `/bot-score` for predictions.

 ### 3. Docker Setup
 Build and run the Docker container: